 Backflow Prevention Tips for Homeowners

-Backflow happens when water is pushed in the opposite direction it is intended to go.
+Backflow happens when water is pushed in the opposite direction that it's intended to go.
 In general terms, backflow is a bad thing.
 It’s more serious than a stopped drain.
-It means that instead of flowing out of your toilet, bathtub, of the sink and into the sewer system, it flows into your plumbing and comes out of the sink, toilet, of bathtub drains.
+It means that instead of flowing out of your toilet, bathtub, or sink and into the sewer system, it flows into your plumbing and comes out of the sink, toilet, or bathtub drains.
 There are a few reasons that the problem might occur.

 Typically, backflow is a sign of cross-connection in your plumbing system.
 A cross-connection occurs when there’s a potential for contamination between the usable and non-potable water.
 In many cases, home plumbing systems have a backflow prevention valve installed.
-There are a couple of different types of backflow prevention devices, and we’ll go over those a bit later in this blog post.
+There are a couple of different types of backflow prevention devices that we'll cover.

 Reasons You May Have Backflow Issues